Here's when the child tax credit payments start

-In a little over two weeks, the child tax credit payments begin.
-To help you get ready, the IRS has opened three online tools so you can check your eligibility, register for the tax credit and unenroll from the monthly payments, which by default will go out each month this year to qualifying families.
-And if you know how much you'll get now, you can start planning how you'll use your money.
+The first child tax credit payment is inching closer, with just over two weeks until you get the first check.
+To help prepare parents, the IRS has launched three online tools for verifying eligibility, registering for the credit and unenrolling from the monthly payments (otherwise, they'll automatically go out each month).

-If you're not required to file a tax return because your income is too low, or you don't meet minimum tax-filing requirements, you'll have to move quickly on using the new IRS nonfiler tool or preparing a tax return.
+If your income doesn't meet minimum tax-filing requirements that would require you to file a tax return, you'll have to move quickly on using the new IRS nonfiler tool or preparing a tax return.
 Overpayment for the child tax credit is something else you'll need to keep an eye on -- a real but hopefully uncommon situation that could have you owing the IRS money next tax season.

 The first thing to know is you won't get your child tax credit payments all at once in 2021.
 Unless you tell the IRS you want to unenroll from the advance monthly payments, you'll get six checks in 2021 and one in 2022.
 The second thing to know is that half of your total child tax credit payment will come this year, with the other half as part of your tax refund in 2022.